moves-rwth/dynasty/TUTORIAL.md

 # Optimality

-Optimal feasibility analysis is enabled by adding an optimality criterion.
+The optimal feasibility analysis is enabled by adding an optimality criterion to the input of feasibility analysis.
 An optimality criterion consists of a property, a direction, and a relative tolerance, written in a file:

 ```
 P=? [ F (o=2 & c<=5) ]